Maryland Marijuana Laws

 The Natalie LaPrade Maryland Medical Commission became operational in 2017.
 They expanded the list of licensed marijuana providers to nurse practitioners, dentists, certified nurse midwives, and podiatrists in 2019.
 These changes might have resulted from certified doctors’ refusal to enlist in the Maryland Marijuana Cannabis Commission registry.

-Furthermore, in 2013, lawmakers in Maryland voted to decriminalize the possession of up to 10 grams (0.35 ounces) of marijuana, and it becomes a civil offense with a fine of $100.
+Furthermore, in 2013, lawmakers in Maryland voted to decriminalize the possession of up to 10 grams (0.35 ounces) of marijuana, and it became a civil offense with a fine of $100.
 The law was passed into legislation in 2014.
 In 2016, the Maryland General Assembly overrode a refusal by Governor Hogan to decriminalize possession of marijuana paraphernalia (such as syringes, bongs, rolling papers, and pipes) and public consumption of marijuana.
 This made both civil offenses punishable by a $500 fine each.

 Marijuana dispensaries became operational in 2017, and patients enlisted with the Commission were allowed to obtain medical marijuana.
 Two years later, Maryland's medical marijuana program skyrocketed with 18 licensed cultivators, 85 licensed dispensaries, and more than 50,000 registered qualifying patients.

 In 2019, the Marijuana Legalization Workgroup, a special body of the General Assembly in Maryland, analyzed strategies to legalize adult-use marijuana in the state.
 In the 2021 General Assembly Session, House Bill 32 was proposed to legalize adult-use marijuana and clear prior convictions of cannabis possession.
 The Bill did not make it out of the session.
 However, Maryland lawmakers passed House Bill 1 in the 2022 legislative session, a referendum for Maryland voters to decide on the adult use of marijuana in the November 2022 ballot.
-Furthermore, marijuana is still a controlled substance in the US Controlled Substances Act and is listed as a Schedule I Drug by the US Drug Enforcement Administration (DEA).
+Voters chose to make recreational marijuana legal in the state at the ballot.
+This victory at the polls led the Maryland legislature to pass bills, HB 556 and SB 516, that codified adult-use marijuana regulations in the state and became the Cannabis Reform Act.

-Maryland Marijuana Laws in 2022
+Maryland Marijuana Laws in 2025

 House Bill 1